 Enchanted Rock State Park

 Enchanted Rock covers approximately 640 acres and rises approximately 425 feet above the surrounding terrain to an elevation of 1,825 feet above sea level.
 It is the largest such pink granite monadnock (an isolated rock, mountain or hill) in the United States.
-Folklore of local Tonkawa, Apache and Comanche tribes believe in magical and spiritual powers of the rock and that is where it gets its the name ‘Enchanted Rock’ from.
+Folklore of local Tonkawa, Apache and Comanche tribes believe in the magical and spiritual powers of the rock and that is where it gets its name “Enchanted Rock” from.
 You can head to a resort in either Fredericksburg or San Antonio after the hike to spend the rest of the weekend.

 Palo Duro Canyon State Park

 Also called the Grand Canyon of Texas, the Palo Duro Canyon is the second largest canyon in the country.
-It lies in the heart of the Texas Panhandle, about 5 hour drive from Dallas.
-We are yet to make it here, hopefully will happen this year.
+It lies in the heart of the Texas Panhandle, about 5-hour drive from Dallas.
+We are yet to make it here, hopefully, will happen this year.
 Palo Duro Canyon State Park is rugged, beautiful and colorful.
-Explore the canyon by foot, mountain bike, horse or car and they have more than 30 miles of hiking trails in the park.
+Explore the canyon by foot, mountain bike, horse, or car.
+They have more than 30 miles of hiking trails in the park.

 Big Bend National Park

-I’m kind of embarrassed to say that I’m yet to brave the 9 hour road trip from Dallas to visit this remote National Park.
+I’m kind of embarrassed to say that I’m yet to brave the 9-hour road trip from Dallas to visit this remote National Park.
 However, many of our friends have been and our favorite photographer regularly conducts workshops there.
-This is one his photos from the Big Bend National Park.
-The park is huge, remote, isolated and the light pollution is so less that you are guaranteed dark skies and starry nights.
+This is one of his photos from the Big Bend National Park.
+The park is huge, remote, isolated and light pollution is so less that you are guaranteed dark skies and starry nights.